 A career in registered nursing offers personal enrichment, satisfaction and a competitive salary.
 The U.S. Department of Labor's Bureau of Labor Statistics ranked registered nurses first among health care occupations expected to have faster growth and higher earnings through the year 2016.

 Graduates who complete the 70-credit program earn an Associate of Science degree and gain eligibility for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-For the past 10 years, our graduates have exceeded national and state pass-rate averages.
+Our graduates have continually exceeded national and state pass-rate averages.

 State-of-the-Art Laboratories Our students practice simulated nursing skills in a college lab with state-of-the-art equipment.